LindaDi/Pipeline_Methylation_QC/README.md

 The folder addFiles contains all additional files needed throughout the pipeline.

 Furthermore, all steps and file names are documented in QC_methylation_flow.pdf.
-To have a good documentation about excluded samples/probes and file steps, please use a file like sample_steps_template.xlsx In Methods.docx you find a draft describing the steps done in this pipeline.
+To have a good documentation about excluded samples/probes and file steps, please use a file like sample_steps_template.xlsx.

+In Methods.docx you find a draft describing the steps done in this pipeline.

 If you want to do a check with MixedUp Mapper, you find additional instructions and things you need in the respective folder.